 WordPress stores all of your data and content from your website.
 This means any content, posts, comments, or pages you’ve created live in your database.
 As time passes, your database is likely to grow as you update and add to it.
 The larger your database is, the longer it will take the server to search for and retrieve information from your database tables.

-Optimizing your database can improve the performance of your website and reduce server loads.
 By deleting outdated and unnecessary information off your website, you will greatly improve the efficiency of your database, allowing you to serve pages quicker.
 It is important to make sure your database is optimized regularly to ensure consistent website performance.

 If there is a lot of unnecessary data your WordPress database has, your website will run noticeably slower.
 This will result in a higher bounce rate, as users will not stay on your website very long in this case, especially if it’s slow to load initially.
 If you don’t want to lose existing or potential visitors, make sure your database is optimized frequently.